robaato/pam-keystone/README.md

 pam module.
 E.g. to allow nginx or other system services to use keystone users.

 It does not create an NSS module, so its for auth only.
+Please remember to create a user in NSS beforehand, otherwise auth will fail (the symptom is - replacement of pam.authtok with garbage containg INCORRECT as user was not found in NSS).

 To use, copy keystone-auth.py to /lib/security, chmod 555 it.
 Then add a line like